etcchina/etcathon/README.md

 Welcome to the first Ethereum Classic Hackathon: [Etcathon](http://etcathon.org/)

-We want Etcathon to be a broad collaboration across Bitcoin and other cryptocurrency communities.

-We hope Etcathon can help nurture the ecosystem of Ethereum Classic.
+Etcathon is a broad collaboration across Bitcoin and other cryptocurrency communities to help nurture the ecosystem of Ethereum Classic.

 ## Schedule